 This may indicate a malfunction in the automatic transmission system.
 Have the vehicle inspected by your Toyota dealer immediately.

-(In this situation, the transmission will operate in the same manner as when the shift lever is in D.)
+(In this situation, the vehicle will operate as if the shift lever is in D.)

 ■ AI-SHIFT

 AI-SHIFT automatically selects the suitable gear according to driver performance and driving conditions.